 Provides an understanding of assistive technology and implications for its use in the classroom.
 Many assistive tech resources are explored to ensure all students have access to the curriculum in the general education environment.
-Offered every fall, spring, and summer.

-Language Development and Communication Disorders SPED 645
+SPED 645 Language Development and Communication Disorders

 Provides participants with an understanding of typical and atypical language development, as well as methods and interventions to use in the special education classroom.
-Offered every fall, spring, and summer.